∗ [Apr/1] Quiz 2 solution.

 This site provides instructor's lecture notes and all lab-related information.

-All lectures, tutorials, and practice sessions are delivered via Zoom; the Zoom links can be found at UofT Quercus.
+All lectures, tutorials, and practice sessions are delivered via Zoom until the university resumes in-person activities; the Zoom links can be found at UofT Quercus.

 Course announcements and the course discussion is on the Piazza web site.